By using our website, you agree to our use of cookies (Visit our privacy policy).

 6 Tips for Directing Voiceover Talent — Team Brainstorming Around Desk

-Along with stylistic changes, you can also make edits to the script if you come up with anything that may be more effective than the original idea.
+Don’t hesitate to make edits to the script if you come up with anything that may be more effective than the original idea.

-You can always mix and match these takes at the end, so don’t worry about getting everything right on the first try.
+You can always mix and match takes at the end, so don’t worry about getting everything right on the first try.

-Directing voiceover talent can be challenging, but you can make the job easier by preparing in advance and setting clear expectations.
+Fortunately, you can make the job easier by preparing in advance and setting clear expectations.

-From there, maintaining a positive atmosphere while offering specific feedback and staying open to new ideas will go a long way toward making your next project a resounding success.
+Maintaining a positive atmosphere while offering specific feedback and staying open to new ideas will go a long way toward making your next project a resounding success.

 Post a Comment